-- assess the risk of introducing JD posed by recent and current management and take steps to reduce that risk.
+- assess the risk of introducing weeds, pests and diseases posed by recent and current management and take steps to reduce that risk.

-- always ask for a declaration of JD status when buying cattle, goats and alpacas to assess and manage the risk of stock offered for sale.
+- always ask for a health declaration when buying cattle, sheep, goats and alpacas to assess and manage the risk of stock offered for sale.

-- assume responsibility for managing the risks of JD in cattle and other diseases on their property.
+- assume responsibility for managing the risks of diseases on their property.

 - maintain good on-farm biosecurity practices.

 - if selling your animals interstate, be familiar with the rules and restrictions on trading cattle interstate